Top 10 Things To Do In Porto

 5. Sneaking a Covert Photo in San Francisco Church

 The Igreja de Sao Francisco resembles other gothic-influenced churches you come across in the city.
 The twist, however, is its interior chapel – one of the most impressive you’ll ever see.
 Inside the church, there’s a small museum housing impressive religious artifacts and a crypt.
 However, the jewel in the crown is the chapel – an unfathomable accomplishment of Baroque-style woodwork covered with kilograms of gold.
-Unfortunately, photography of any kind is not allowed so you’ll need to snap a few covert photos to remind you of the magic of this place.
+Unfortunately, photography of any kind is not allowed, so you’ll need to snap a few covert photos to remind yourself of the magic of this place.

 4. Chilling in Cais da Ribeira